Packaging your Application for HomeServer¶

-Mosaic applications are built on Docker containers.
+With Fractal Homeserver we offer a low cost and effective to self-hosted applications.
+HomeServer applications are built on Docker containers.
 An application is thus defined as a docker-compose file.
-Here's an example of how the application docker-compose looks like for Element, a Matrix-based chat application we support:
+Here's an example of how the application docker-compose looks like for Vault Warden:

 version: '3.9'